Synchronicity (The Police album): Release

 Synchronicity was released in the United Kingdom on 17 June 1983.
 The album was issued on LP, CD, and cassette.
 Synchronicity debuted at number one on the UK Albums Chart and spent two weeks at the top position.
-In the United States, the album topped the Billboard 200 in late July and ultimately spent 17 nonconsecutive weeks at number one on the chart, interrupting the dominance of Michael Jackson's Thriller.
+In the United States, the album topped the Billboard 200 in late July and ultimately spent 17 nonconsecutive weeks at number one on the chart, interrupting the dominance of Michael Jackson's Thriller (1982).
+In Canada, the album went to number one for a record 24 (consecutive) weeks.
+Synchronicity's 24 weeks at number one surpassed the Saturday Night Fever Soundtrack (22 consecutive weeks) for most weeks at number one all-time on the Canadian album charts.
+It was itself surpassed in 2012 by Adele's album 21 (35 nonconsecutive weeks.)
+Synchronicity still holds the record for most consecutive weeks at number one in Canada with 24.